-Through the State Budget 2021-22, the Victorian Government has committed $2.5 million to implement the Sustainable Local Ports Framework to provide a consistent planning and decision-making pathway.
+The Victorian Government has committed $2.5 million to implement the Sustainable Local Ports Framework to provide a consistent planning and decision-making pathway.

 The framework outcomes will assist government in prioritising and directing future investment to where it is needed most.

-Local area plans will be developed for those key precincts guided by community and stakeholder engagement.
+Local area plans will be developed for key precincts identified through the framework and guided by community and stakeholder engagement.

 Download the Sustainable Local Ports Framework [PDF 191 KB].